peteroupc/peteroupc.github.io/randomfunc.md

 **Notes:**

 - Often applications need to generate a string of characters that's not only random, but also unique.
 The best way to ensure uniqueness in this case is to store a list (such as a hash table) of strings already generated and to check newly generated strings against the list (or table).
 Random number generators alone should not be relied on to deliver unique results.
+Special considerations, such as the need to synchronize access, apply if the strings identify database rows, file system paths, or other shared resources; such special considerations are not discussed further in this document.
 - Generating a random hexadecimal string is equivalent to calling `RandomString(hexList, stringSize)`, where `characterList` is `["0", "1", ..., "9", "A", ..., "F"]` or `["0", "1", ..., "9", "a", ..., "f"]` (with ellipses used to save space), and `stringSize` is the desired size.
+- Generating a random base-10 digit string is equivalent to calling `RandomString(hexList, stringSize)`, where `characterList` is `["0", "1", "2", "3", "4", "5", "6", "7", "8", "9"]` and `stringSize` is the desired size.

 <a id=Choosing_Several_Unique_Items></a>
 ### Choosing Several Unique Items